texm/PReDIC/README.md

-# CITS3200_Group16
+# PReDIC
+(**P**ython **Re**written **Digital Image Correlation**)

 Digital Image Correlation in Python 3.
-Using spline interpolation and Newton-Raphson method for convergence.
+Using spline interpolation and Newton-Raphson convergence.
-All members of Group 16 give full credit to Dr Ghulam Mubashar Hassan for providing the original matlab code on which this program is based.
+All contributors give full credit to Dr Ghulam Mubashar Hassan for providing the original matlab code on which this program is based.

 ## Setup
 To setup & install dependencies we will create a virtual environment and install from `requirements.txt`.